shaze/witsmcq/README.md

 # witsmcq

-For providing feedback to students using the Wits MCQ card system
+For providing feedback to students using the Wits MCQ card system.

 ## Overview